 After their first invention which was the water level recorder, a series of inventions followed.
-One of which is the Telemark water recorder which was patented 1939.
+One of which is the Telemark water recorder which was patented in 1939.

 Three years later, In 1942, the company name was changed to its present form, Leupold & Stevens.
-Several optical instruments such as surveying equipment, rifle scopes, binoculars and other related products are sold under the “Leupold” name while the monitoring instruments are sold and marketed under the “Stevens” brand.
+Several optical instruments such as surveying equipment, rifle scopes, binoculars, and other related products are sold under the “Leupold” name while the monitoring instruments are sold and marketed under the “Stevens” brand.